NorSC/supervisor-search/_supervisors/hua.md

   P﻿ossible project topics could be:

   1﻿.
-Adapt different deep learning models or machine learning algorithms for energy prediction.
+Adapt different deep learning models or machine learning algorithms for different applications

   2﻿.
 Improve the performance of the deep learning models by different optimization algorithms

   3﻿.
 Explainable AI models

-  3. Build  Probabilistic models, such as Markov Chain and Markov decision Process models for probabilistic software and hardware systems.
-Apply probablistic model checking algorithms to the built model to check the stochastic properties, such as PCTL.

-  5﻿.
-Adapt machine learning algorithms to learn models for model checking, especially for probabilistic model checking.
 additional_details_msc: >-
   I would like to see any projects that are relevant to deep learning, AI in games, and probabilistic model checking.